TimReX-22/snake-rl/README.md

 ## Run

-To run a model, add the relative path to `parameters.json`.
-The JSON file should also include the following:
+To run a model, you will have to create or modify `parameters.json`.
+The JSON file should include the following parameters:
 ```
 {
   "max_memory": 100000,